lilitbaghunts/image-processing-api/README.md

 - **`sequelize db:migrate --env localhost`**: Executes pending migrations to apply changes to the database schema based on your Sequelize configurations for the localhost environment.

 - **`sequelize db:migrate:undo:all --env localhost`**: Reverts all migrations, undoing changes made to the database schema.

-### Notes

-- Ensure your Sequelize CLI is properly configured with your environment settings.
-- Exercise caution when using `sequelize db:migrate:undo:all --env localhost`, especially in production environments.

 ## API Reference